Home | E-mail | Photo gallery | Mail Sale Catalogue | Grafting Guestbook | Dictionary | Winter test | Links | Search

 This species has perhaps more often been placed in Gymnocactus and is seldom seen in cultivation.

-Tubercles: conical, well-developed, 3-8mm high.
+Conical, well-developed, 3-8mm high.

-Turbinicarpus ysabelae BZ33 Tula
+Turbinicarpus ysabelae BZ33 Tula (young and old plants)

-The dense glassy spines almost hide the stem
+The dense glassy spines almost hide the stem.

 Family: Cactaceae (Cactus Family)